Origin and History

 Service during the War

-In the summer of 1758, the regiment was among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
-The contingent embarked at Gravesend on July 19, disembarked at Emden on August 3 and arrived at Coesfeld on August 17, after marching through a very heavy rain.
+In the summer of 1758, the regiment, who was encamped on the Isle of Wight, was among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
+The contingent embarked at Gravesend on July 19, disembarked at Emden on August 3.
+On August 5, it set out from Emden and arrived at Coesfeld on August 17, after marching through a very heavy rain.
+On August 20, it was reviewed by Ferdinand.
+At the end of November, it took up its winter-quarters in Münster.

 In June 1759, the regiment was part of the main Allied army under the command of Duke Ferdinand of Brunswick.
 The grenadiers of the regiment were converged with those of the 20th Foot, 23rd Foot, 25th Foot and 51st Foot to form Maxwell's Grenadiers Battalion.
 On July 29, the regiment, along with the 20th Kingley's Foot, was assigned at the guard of Ferdinand's headquarters at Hille.
-On August 1, the regiment took part to the battle of Minden where it was deployed in the first line of the third column from the right under major-general Waldegrave.
+On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of the third column from the right under Major-General Waldegrave.
 Misinterpreting orders, Waldegrave advanced straight upon the French center consisting of three lines of cavalry.
 The first line of French cavalry (11 sqns) charged Waldegrave first line but was thrown back.
 The second line of French cavalry was equally repulsed though with more difficulty.
 Now the French reserve, consisting of the Gendarmerie de France and the Carabiniers, attempted a third attack upon the 9 brave battalions.
 It charged and broke through the first line of Allied infantry.
 However, the second line received them with a deadly fire and forced them to retire.
 The astonishing attack of the British infantry had virtually gained the day.
 The 12th Foot bore the brunt of the charges of the French Cavalry and of the storm of artillery and musket-fire and, as Ferdinand declared, "gained immortal glory".
-In this battle, the regiment lost 19 officers and 283 men, killed, wounded or missing.
+In this battle, the regiment lost Lieutenants William Falkingham, Henry Probyn, and George Townsend, 4 sergeants, 1 drummer, and 77 rank and file killed; Lieutenant-Colonel William Robinson, Captains Mathias Murray, William Cloudesley, and Peter Campbell, Captain-Lieutenant Peter Dunbar, Lieutenants Thomas Fletcher, William Barlow, Thomas Lawless, Edward Freeman, John Campbell, and George Rose, Ensigns John Forbes, David Parkin, and John Kay, 11 sergeants, 4 drummers, and 175 rank and file wounded; Captains Peter Chalbert, and Robert Ackland, and 11 rank and file missing.
+After the campaign, the regiment went into cantonments in the Bishopric of Osnabrück.

 |Coat||brick red lined yellow and laced white (white braid with a wide yellow stripe in the middle) with 3 white buttonholes under the lapels (same lace as above)